anqurvanillapy/xarr/README.md

 > *WIP!*

 Crossover array in ANSI C, like Lua's *table*.
 There is also a minimal type collection for better memory safety.
-Header(s) only.
+Headers only.

 - It supports
   + [ ] array